oroinc/documentation/user_guide/channel_guide.rst

 Entity Overview
 --------------------------

 Channel Entities are sets of Customer-related data uploaded into the system.
 Each entity can contain numerous fields of different types (e.g. text fields, true or false fields, date and time etc.).
-When you assign a specific Entity to the Channel, it means that information contained in the Fields of this Entities data will be collected and processed for the Channel.
+When you assign a specific Entity to the Channel, it means that information contained in the Fields of this Entity will be collected and processed for the Channel.
-The System can contain both Default and Custom Entities.
+The System can process System and Custom Entities.

 System Channel Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^